emwithanm/society.github.io/README.md

 **Styling Convention:** The accent purple used throughout (names, links, dates, project/publication titles) is `#611e7b`—feel free to reuse it for new elements, or replace it with a different colour better fitting.

-## Still Needs Filling In
+## To-Do

-- `people.html`: Some members currently have "Placeholder" text for degree/keywords/email/bio.
-- Everyone's photo is commented out, pending real images.
+- `people.html`: Some members currently have "Placeholder" text for degree/keywords/email/bio, and everyone's photo is commented out, pending real images.
+- `publications.html` and `research.html` are awaiting more information.
+- All logos are placeholders from Google Images, and the favicon is still Litlab's.
+- A tagline on `index.html`, underneath the main heading, would be a nice touch.

 ## Deployment